 Example.
-You operate a farming business and incur an NOL of \$50,000 for 2004. \$25,000 of the NOL is attributable to income and deductions of your farming business; \$10,000 is attributable to a fire in your personal residence (an eligible loss); and the remaining \$15,000 is attributable to your spouse's work as an employee.
-The \$25,000 farming loss is carried back 5 years; the \$10,000 eligible loss is carried back 3 years; and the remaining \$15,000 loss is carried back 2 years.
+You operate a farming business and incur an NOL of \$50,000 for 2006. \$25,000 of the NOL is attributable to income and deductions of your farming business; \$10,000 is attributable to a fire in your personal residence (an eligible loss); and the remaining \$15,000 is attributable to your spouse's work as an employee.
+The \$25,000 farming loss is carried back 5 years; the

+\$10,000 eligible loss is carried back 3 years; and the remaining \$15,000 loss is carried back 2 years.
 Any unused portion of this NOL can be carried forward up to 20 years.

-For a farming loss, you can elect a loss carryback period of 2 years instead of 5 years.
-To make this election for 2004, attach to your 2004 income tax return filed by the due date (including extensions) a statement that you are electing a 2 year carryback period for any 2004 farming losses.
+You can make an irrevocable election to figure the carryback period for a farming loss without regard to the special 5-year carryback rule.
+To make this election for 2006, attach to your 2006 income tax return filed by the due date (including extensions) a statement that you are electing to treat any 2006 farming losses without regard to the special 5-year carryback rule.
 If you filed your original return on time, you can make the election on an amended return filed within 6 months after the due date of the return (excluding extensions).
 Attach the election to the amended return, and write "Filed pursuant to section 301.9100-2" on the election statement.
 File the amended return at the same address you used for your original return.
 Once made, the election is irrevocable.